 Repositioning — Changing a company’s positioning and brand promise often involves new strategies, product, target market, customer service, corporate identity, and so much more.

 Keeping up with the times is not easy.
 It involves adapting to new trends and changing a well-known identity.
 A rebrand requires thorough planning.
 If you are considering a brand refresh, consider having Bambrick Media onboard.
-We have helped launch marketing campaigns for over 500 brands in Australia.
-Talk to us about your next campaign today.
+We have helped launch successful PPC, Social and SEO campaigns for over 500 brands in Brisbane and across Australia.
+Talk to us about your next digital marketing campaign today.